yunseo-kim/yunseo-kim.github.io/_posts/en/2022-03-09-Mass-and-Energy-Particles-and-Waves.md

 ---
-title: Mass and Energy, Particles and Waves
+title: "Mass and Energy, Particles and Waves"
-description: Explore the mass-energy equivalence principle of relativity theory and calculate the energy of moving electrons considering relativistic effects.
+description: "Explore the mass-energy equivalence principle of relativity theory and calculate the energy of moving electrons considering relativistic effects."
 categories: [Nuclear Engineering, Basis]
 tags: [Nuclear Physics, Theory of Relativity]
 math: true
 image: /assets/img/atoms.webp
 ---

 ## Mass-Energy Equivalence Principle

 Mass and energy are identical and can be converted into each other.

 $$ E=mc^2 $$